Khazanah has no intention to sell PLUS, says MD

 KUALA LUMPUR: Khazanah Nasional Bhd, the majority shareholder of PLUS Malaysia Bhd, has affirmed that it is not going to sell its strategic asset to any party.

-“There are many offers from different parties ... but our reply to all of them is very simple - we are not interested in selling,” he said in an interview with TV3, aired last night.
+“There are many offers from different parties... but our reply to all of them is very simple – we are not interested in selling,” he said in an interview with TV3, aired last Saturday night.

 Shahril Riza added that these parties were also offering to buy PLUS at a much lower price than its real value.